PHart3/colimits-agda/Colimit-code/README.md

 to the constant diagram functor by presenting the expected natural isomorphism.

+It also contains a proof of the corollary that the forgetful functor creates (i.e., preserves and reflects) tree-indexed colimits.

 ## Organization

 - The `Aux/` folder contains auxiliary definitions and lemmas,